keithledgerwood/WICLab-guide/v2/02 -onboard-employee.md

 ![alt_text](https://raw.githubusercontent.com/keithledgerwood/WICLab-guide/main/images/003/image005.png "image_tooltip")

-5. Select **Auto-activate users after confirmation**, and then click **Confirm**.
+5. Select **Auto-activate users after confirmation**.
+This will send out an activation email for the new employee's Okta account.
+6. Click **Confirm**.

 ![alt_text](https://raw.githubusercontent.com/keithledgerwood/WICLab-guide/main/images/003/image006.png "image_tooltip")

-6. In the Admin Console select  **Directory** > **People** to verify that your new employee was successfully imported.
-The user status will be *Pending user action*.
+6. In the Admin Console select  **Directory** > **People** to verify that your new employee was successfully imported with a status of *Pending user action*.
 7. Select the new employee to view their **Assigned Applications**.
 8. Select the **Groups** tab to view their group memberships.
 9. Select the **Profile** tab to view their imported attributes.

-## Activate Okta Account and Sign In
+## Activate Okta Account for New Employee and Sign In

-You need to activate your Okta Account before testing single sign-on for your new employee.

-   > There's a rule setup to copy all of the @yourwiclabdomain.com emails to your administrator's Outlook inbox of the Office365 tenant.\
-Please expect your user activation emails there.

->**Tip:** It is recommended that you create a Chrome profile for your new employee so that you can have separate browser sessions
->
+In order to access the new employee activation email, you'll need to sign into your Office 365 tenant as the labadmin.

 1. In the Lab environment, click **Launch** Office365.
 2. Click **Login to Tenant** and sign in with your **labadmin** credentials.